Battle of Auldearn: Battle

 Urry's four regular regiments of infantry advanced against the obvious position defended by Alasdair MacColla, while a small body of 50 cavalry attempted to outflank what they believed to be the Royalist left.
 The various levies and Urry's remaining cavalry remained in reserve.
 The impatient MacColla led an advance against the Covenanters but was forced back.
 Montrose rode up to the Gordon cavalry, who could hear the noise of battle but could not see what was going on, and claimed that the Macdonalds were driving all before them and were likely to claim all the glory.
 The Gordon horsemen charged out of the hollow.
 The small body of Covenanter cavalry trying to outflank MacColla was taken by surprise while trying to negotiate a bog and fled.
 Montrose's infantry followed his cavalry and advanced against the right flank of Urry's four infantry regiments, which broke under attack from all sides.
 Urry's three bodies of levies and his remaining cavalry fled the field.

 The only part of Urry's army to make a stand was Clan MacLennan, styled the "Bannermen of Kintail", who, as standard bearers to Seaforth, chief of Clan Mackenzie, remained isolated during the Covenanters' flight.
 They refused to retreat and stood their ground in the face of the Royalist onslaught, refusing to give up the standard of the Mackenzies, the "Cabar Feidh."
 Offered no quarter by the Gordon cavalry, Ruairidh Mac Gille Fhinnein, chief of his name, and his clansmen, together with some MacRaes and Mathesons, were all cut down.

 As with most of Montrose's victories, many of the casualties were inflicted after the Covenanter army broke and fled, in a merciless pursuit which was continued for 14 mi.

 Aftermath

 Montrose had destroyed half the Covenanter forces arrayed against him.
 Urry later turned his coat once again and joined Montrose.
+Over the next three months, Baillie and Montrose faced off twice, first at the Battle of Alford and then the Battle of Kilsyth, the largest battle of the conflict in Scotland.

 A pub/restaurant, previously named "The Covenanter" and now the "1645" in commemoration of the battle, stands on part of the old battlefield at the end of Auldearn.

 The battle and the Royalist campaign of 1644–1645 in general feature in the 1937 novel And No Quarter by Irish writer Maurice Walsh, told from the perspective of two members of O'Cahan's Regiment.